Dashboard-Community-Center/pulse-visualization/README.md

 I am often asked by Genesys customers if they can add their own visualization into Pulse and so far we were limited to expose external visualization into a Pulse iframe widget.
 Usually, the user experience is not great and requires the customer to host its own application on different servers.

+Today, Pulse team came up with a powerful plugin mechanism to extend the native library of widget type and can be really handy for many use cases.

 It is really powerful plugin mechanism but it requires a little bit of practice to get used to it so I will try to describe it as best as I can.

 ## High Level Summary